imagej/imagej.github.io/pages/Philosophy.md

 ## Release early, release often

-{% include sidebox-right content="What's the alternative?
+{% capture includecontent %} What's the alternative?

 `Some projects opt to release their entire software stack with a single monolithic version number.
 This has one extremely nice ramification: it clearly communicates which versions of which software components are intended to be compatible with one another.`